Mission and History

 Our mission is to:

-Embedded in the fabric of WCJA’s mission is the understanding that women closest to the problem are closest to the solution.
-We work to disrupt and dismantle the unjust, racially charged systems that target black and brown communities and perpetuate trauma, violence, and harm to women, trans, and gender-expansive populations.
-To further the fight, WCJA continuously advocates for racial and budget justice to reduce the number of incarcerations of these communities, while furthering the long-term stability of these vulnerable female and gender-expansive populations.
+Our vision is to disrupt and dismantle the unjust, racially charged systems that target the black and brown communities and perpetuate trauma, violence, and harm to women, trans, and gender-expansive populations.
+To further the fight, we continuously advocate for racial, budget, and gender justice in reducing the number of incarcerations of these communities.
+We aim to further the long-term stability of these vulnerable female and gender-expansive populations currently and historically involved in the criminal injustice system; and supporting broader criminal injustice reform.

 WCJA was founded in 2018 by a diverse group of justice-impacted women who share a personal and professional mission to create the current and next generation of community leaders, activists, storytellers, and the authors of their own future.
 WCJA’s work was born directly from the realization that there was a lack of women representation in the CloseRikers campaign.
 As originating co-leaders of that movement, WCJA took the lead on gathering the stories of twenty women and girls who were detained in the Rose M. Singer Facility on Rikers Island.
 A